futurediffusion/fast-translator/README.md

 between requests and the application automatically retries when the API responds with HTTP 429 errors.

+While the translation is in progress, the output label shows an animated ellipsis to indicate activity.

 Press `Ctrl+Enter` (or `Ctrl+Return`) inside the input box to send the text for translation.
 The input field supports multiple lines so you can type longer passages.